Welcome to U.S. Route 6 Tourist Association

 As Executive Director, Don Doucette brings his lifelong energies and interests to the fore.
 Don has explored New England through the avocation of day tripping for many years.
 Recently, Don along with wife Nancy, have visited all 351 incorporated municipalities represented within the Bay State.
 Don has seen the many moods of his native Commonwealth from various angles and it is no wonder that when Don was enlightened recently with the existence of the U.S. Route 6 Tourist Association that Don found a new opportunity for local exploration and inspiration.

 For Don, any section of Massachusetts U.S. Route 6 is only a day trip away.
 And so, he and Nancy are presently exploring and getting to know better their own Massachusetts U.S. Route 6.
 As responsible neighbors, Don and Nancy are realizing that Massachusetts U.S. 6 is "in their backyard" and as a result, Don invites you all over for a visit.
 He wishes to share the many resources of Massachusetts U.S. Route 6 with those who are so inclined.
 Don hopes for a local organized core group – a Massachusetts Division of the National U.S. Route 6 Tourist Association.
-Please get involved through your memberships and bring your energies, talents and experiences to the total U.S. Route 6 preservation movement – old U.S. Route 6, the Grand Army of the Republic Highway.
+Please get involved through your sponsorships and bring your energies, talents and experiences to the total U.S. Route 6 preservation movement – old U.S. Route 6, the Grand Army of the Republic Highway.
 It's worth preserving and worth promoting as a valuable National cultural and economic resource.

 MISSION